 The key differences between an unsubsidized loan and a subsidized loan are the interest, loan limit and eligibility.

 Unsubsidized student loans are more expensive than subsidized loans because interest starts accruing sooner on unsubsidized loans.
 The borrower is responsible for the interest that accrues on unsubsidized student loans during in-school and grace periods, as well as deferments and forbearances.
 Borrowers can choose to pay the interest as it accrues or to defer paying the interest until the student loans enter repayment.
 All federal student loans have a fixed interest rate.

-If the borrower does not pay the interest as it accrues, the interest will be capitalized by adding it to the principal loan balance when the loan enters repayment.
+If the borrower does not pay the interest as it accrues, the interest will capitalize and be added to the principal loan balance when the loan enters repayment.
 This can increase the size of the loan by as much as a tenth to a quarter.
 It also leads to interest compounding, since interest will be charged on the capitalized interest.

 Examples of Unsubsidized Student Loans

-Unsubsidized student loans include the unsubsidized Federal Stafford Loan, the Federal Grad PLUS Loan, the Federal Parent PLUS Loan, and private parent loans, as well as loans that consolidate and refinance these loans.
+Unsubsidized loans include the unsubsidized Federal Stafford Loan, the Federal Grad PLUS Loan, the Federal Parent PLUS Loan, private parent loans and loans that consolidate and refinance these loans .

 About four-fifths of all student loans are unsubsidized.

 Eligibility for an unsubsidized student loan does not depend on financial need.
 More students will qualify for an unsubsidized student loan than for a subsidized student loan.
 Everybody, including wealthy students, may qualify for an unsubsidized student loan.